gablabc/gablabc.github.io/_publications/2023_fool_SHAP.md

 ---
-title: "Fooling SHAP with Stealthily Biased Sampling "
+title: "Fooling SHAP with Stealthily Biased Sampling"
 collection: publications
+category: conferences
 permalink: /publication/fool_SHAP
 excerpt: 'Manipulating Shapley values by cherry-picking the reference samples'
 date: 2023-05-01
 venue: 'ICLR'
 citation: 'Laberge, G., Aïvodji, U., Hara, S., Marchand, M., & Khomh, F. (2023, May).
 Fooling SHAP with Stealthily Biased Sampling.
 In The Eleventh International Conference on Learning Representations.'
 ---

 This paper demonstrates the possibility of **cherry picking** the data samples provided to SHAP in